Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: Notation and general setting

-More precise recursive definitions of Green's matrices can be found in \cite{GH95} but are not needed here, and we skip them for the sake of space: the only thing we need to recall is the fact that, under Assumption~\ref{ass.stationary}, $\Vert \G_u\Vert $ and~$\Vert \H_u\Vert$ are exponentially decreasing as $u\to\infty$, which implies that $\Vert\c_{i,\tbth}\Vert$ exponentially decreases as $i\to\infty$.
+More constructive (recursive) definitions of Green's matrices can be found in Section~1.1 of \cite{H86} and Section~3 of \cite{GH95} but are not needed here, and we skip them for the sake of space: the only thing we need to recall is the fact that, under Assumption~\ref{ass.stationary}, $\Vert \G_u\Vert $ and~$\Vert \H_u\Vert$, just as the moduli of all solutions of the homogeneous difference equations associated with~$\A (L)$ and~$\B (L)$, are exponentially decreasing as $u\to\infty$, which implies that $\Vert\c_{i,\tbth}\Vert$ exponentially decreases as $i\to\infty$.
 Defining

-(the central sequences), the following LAN result is established in~\cite{GH95}.
+(the central sequences), the following LAN result is established in~\cite{GH95}, Proposition~3.1.

 \begin{proposition}[Garel and Hallin (1995)] Let Assumptions~\ref{ass.stationary} and \ref{ass.den} hold.
 Then, for any bounded sequence~$\btau^{(n)}$ in~$\R^{(p+q) d^2}\!$, under ${\rm P}^{(n)}_{\tbth;f}$, as $n \rightarrow \infty$,